danielneil/Shark/doc/README.PLUGINS.md

 **Usage:** check_strategy.py [-h] [-t TICKER] [-s STRATEGY]

-This executes the defined strategy.
+This executes the strategy code.
 For a simple strategy, see the template for an example

 **Optional Arguments**:
   -h, --help            show this help message and exit